jremillard/starman/README.md

 # Starman Web Port

-This project is a port of an old MS-DOS screensaver, originally written in Turbo C++, to a modern web-based version using HTML, CSS, and JavaScript.
+This project ports an MS‑DOS screensaver written in Turbo C++ to a modern web version using HTML, CSS, and JavaScript.

-The primary goal was to explore the capabilities of Large Language Models (LLMs) in assisting with the code translation and adaptation process from a legacy language and environment (Turbo C++/MS-DOS graphics) to a current web stack.
+The primary goal is to explore how Large Language Models (LLMs) can assist in translating and adapting legacy Turbo C++/MS‑DOS graphics code for today’s web stack.

 ## Original Source